noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 #### service roles

 - iam roles that can be assumed by an AWS service
-- Service linked roles enable other AWS services to integrate with each other
+- Service roles enable other AWS services to integrate with each other
 - must include a trust policy
   - or (i think) permission to sts->assumeRole

+##### service linked roles

+- type of service role that is linked to a specific aws service
+- appear in your in AWS account and are owned by the service
+- you can view but not edit service linked roles

 ### policies